circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 If you would like to simplify your configuration workflows using a CircleCI orb (a package of configurations that you can use that includes job, commands and executors), the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/) contains several different orb examples for Google Cloud, including the example shown below.

 ```
       version: 2.1

-description: |
-  Install and configure the Google Cloud CLI (gcloud)
-examples:
-  simple_install_and_configure:
-    description: Install the gcloud CLI, if not available
-    usage:
-      version: 2.1

       orbs:
         gcp-cli: circleci/gcp-cli@1.0.0
       workflows:
         install_and_configure_cli:
           # optionally determine executor to use